raycast/extensions/extensions/hue/README.md

 ## Icons

-The icons used in the extension are from the [Philips Hue Icon Pack](https://developers.meethue.com/develop/application-design-guidance/icon-pack/).
+The icons used in the “Control Lights” command are from the [Philips Hue Icon Pack](https://developers.meethue.com/develop/application-design-guidance/icon-pack/).